sarcophagus-org/quickstart-archaeologist/README.md

   - SARCO balance (for bonding your archaeologist to curses)
 - BIP39 compatible mnemonic (see **Setup Instructions** or generate a new one here: [https://iancoleman.io/bip39/](https://iancoleman.io/bip39/))
 - RPC URL (Infura, Alchemy, etc.)
+- A registered domain name [pointed at your server's ip address](https://www.servers.com/support/knowledge/dedicated-servers/how-to-point-your-domain-name-to-dedicated-servers-ip-address#:~:text=To%20point%20your%20domain%20name%20to%20your%20dedicated%20server's%20public,on%20the%20domain's%20name%20servers.)

+**NOTE**:

+- The provider url should be a websocket url.
+For example, for infura, it would be `wss://mainnet.infura.io/ws/v3/<project_id>`
-_If running on a testnet, then you will need its corresponding Testnet ETH + Testnet SARCO._
+- _If running on a testnet, then you will need its corresponding Testnet Tokens + Testnet SARCO._

 The following Ethereum testnets are currently supported:

-Goerli: (chain id: 5)
+- Goerli: (chain id: 5)
-Sepolia (chain id: 11155111)
+- Sepolia (chain id: 11155111)

-- A registered domain name [pointed at your server's ip address](https://www.servers.com/support/knowledge/dedicated-servers/how-to-point-your-domain-name-to-dedicated-servers-ip-address#:~:text=To%20point%20your%20domain%20name%20to%20your%20dedicated%20server's%20public,on%20the%20domain's%20name%20servers.)

----

-## Setup Instructions
+## Setup Instructions (for Ethereum Mainnet)

 1. Once your VPS is setup, connect to your droplet using the CLI: